ICICLE-ai/organization-sic-classifier-for-smart-foodsheds/README.md

 python src/longformer/test_longformer.py --dataset gsnip+llamasummary
 ```
 All scripts are designed to automatically handle variations in file naming and input formats.

 ---
+## Output Files

+After running the classification pipeline, the following output files will be generated:
+### label_predictions.csv
+- org_name: The name of the organization
+- true_label: The ground-truth SIC category label
+- predicted_label: The label (SIC code) predicted by the model
+- confidence_score: The model's confidence in the prediction

+### classification_report.csv

+This file reports the overall performance of the model across all SIC categories using standard metrics:

+- precision: Correct positive predictions out of all predicted positives
+- recall: Correct positive predictions out of all actual positives
+- f1-score: Harmonic mean of precision and recall
+- support: Number of true instances for each class

+The final row provides macro, micro, and weighted averages for a comprehensive summary of model performance.

+---
 ## Explanation